Park Tool I-Beam Review

 Another major durability concern we have about the IB-3 is the plastic coated tire lever that is attached to the main body of the tool on a slotted track.
 First, if the tire lever slides off the tool, which it is prone to do, you can lose it completely rendering your chain tool useless.
 Second, if you leave the tire lever on the track while you twist the tool during adjustments and repairs, you will do damage to the plastic, bending it and rounding it and making it less secure on the track than it already is.
 Before you know it, you'll have two separate tools.
 The 8mm hex key attachment is easily lost as it doesn't have the tightest fit on the 6mm hex key where it lives.

-At a retail price of only $27, we'd generally be inclined to say the IB-3 is a good value.
-Because we spun the Torx 25 head on its very first use and this tool has worst in test ergonomics and is generally awkward to use, we would say that your money is better spent elsewhere.
+For the price, we'd generally be inclined to say the IB-3 is a good value.
+However, because we spun the Torx 25 head on its very first use and this tool has the worst in test ergonomics and is generally awkward to use, we would say that your money is better spent elsewhere.

 We think it is rare that a bike tool from Park Tool doesn't knock our socks off, but this is one of those times.
 Their IB-3 multi-tool doesn't compare to the competition in this case.
 It is bulky, with poor ergonomics and questionable durability.
-If you're looking for the best value in a multi-tool, we suggest checking out the Blackburn Tradesman which retails for $3 more and has more functions and better overall design.
+If you're looking for the best value in a multi-tool, we suggest checking out the Blackburn Tradesman which retails for around the same price and has more functions and better overall design.

 Other Versions and Accessories